aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 ### Normalization

 We may need to perform an extra operation to arrange DTO parameters after validation.
-ASP.NET Boilerplate defines **IShouldNormalize** interface that has **Normalize** method for that.
-If you implement this interface, Normalize method is called just after validation (and just before method call).
+ASP.NET Boilerplate defines an **IShouldNormalize** interface that has a **Normalize** method.
+If you implement this interface, the Normalize method is called just after validation (and just before the method call).
 Assume that our DTO gets a Sorting direction.
 If it's not supplied, we want to set a default sorting:

     public class GetTasksInput : IShouldNormalize